uhmanoa-transpiler-project/shaka-scheme/README.md

 # Generating the Doxygen Documentation

+Doxygen is a source code documentation generation program that is compatible with C++.
+It is being adopted for this project to provide a framework for creating structured in-code documentation.

 Go into the `doc/` directory, and then use the `doxygen_config_file` to run the following command: